 - Joshua Lockyer, Ph.D., Associate Professor of Anthropology at Arkansas Tech University; email@example.com

-- Zachary Rubin, Ph.D., Adjunct Professor of Sociology at the University of Indianapolis; email@example.com
+- Zachary Rubin, Ph.D., Assistant Professor of Sociology at Lander University – South Carolina; firstname.lastname@example.org

 - A. Whitney Sanford, Ph.D., Professor of Religion at the University of Florida; email@example.com